linem-davton/cpp-playground/Expressions.md

 c = (a < b) ? (a++, b++) : (a--, b--); // returns either b++ or b--, c is always b int result = add_two_numbers (10, (a = 10, a + 3)); // call function with (10, 13)
 ```

+**Others** Javascript also has the same semantics.
+Go and Python do not have the comma operator.

+## Function Call Expressions

+`function_name(arguments)` calls the function with the given arguments.
+In C++, functions can only return one value.

+**OPERANDS**: Function name and arguments.
+**RETURN VALUE**: The return value of the function.

+**Others** Javascript also has the same semantics.
+Python returns comma separated values as a tuple, and can return variable number of values, (conditional returns).
+Go returns multiple values, but always the same number of values.

 ## Assigmnet Expressions